Strongpreneur#Starting A Business

 This is a statement of the customers the firm wants to serve and the benefits it will provide to meet the needs of its customers.

 You may wonder if it is possible to forecast what quantities of the product the firm can sell during the plan period or the sales revenue that can be generated during the period.
-It is indeed possible to estimate your potential sales if you have a good understanding of the market and your potential customers as well as your firm’s main strength and weakness.
+It is indeed possible to estimate your potential sales if you have a good understanding of the market and your potential customers as well as your firm’s main strengths and weaknesses.
 Your sales forecast is, in fact, the basis of subsequent marketing activities of the firm.

 We can illustrate the process of undertaking a sales forecast with an example of a small business center which provides photocopying, type-setting, project binding, and snacks to students and staff in a University community.
 This business enterprise will need to estimate its potential sales revenue from the different services month by month, quarterly and for the year.
-First, it can obtain information on the amount spent by individual student and staff on photocopying per semester.
+First, it can obtain information on the amount spent by individual students and staff on photocopying per semester.
 With this information, the possible expenditure on photocopying by students and staff in the university is estimated.
 Next, the proportion of the total of such expenditure that the firm can attract is estimated, given the competition and the unique advantages the business enterprise has.
 This is its potential market share of the photocopying market in the university.

 This process is repeated for the other services and the sales forecast of the firm is obtained.